cloudflare/workers-sdk/.changeset/tasty-pandas-cough.md

 "wrangler": patch
 ---

-Add a `--compatability-flags` option to the `pages project create` command
+Add a `--compatibility-flags` option to the `pages project create` command